Please ensure Javascript is enabled for purposes of website accessibility

 General Session

-During the General Session, volunteers assist attendees to ensure that people are sitting in the correct sectionsand aisles remain clear at all times.
-(Reminder: The Fire Marshall takes keeping the aisles clear seriously.
-If you want to have a conversation, you will need to do it in your regional seating section making sure you are not lingering in the aisles).
+During the General Session, volunteers assist to ensure that attendees are sitting in the correct sections and aisles remain clear at all times.
+(Reminder: We must keep aisles clear in accordance with the Fire Marshall’s regulations.
+If you want to have a conversation, we ask that you do it in your regional seating section making sure you are not lingering in the aisles).

-General Sessions have many purposes.
-The Saturday session “opens” Convention.
-The Sunday session includes Committee reports and votes and once concluded, formally concludes Convention.
+Each General Sessions serves a specific purpose.
+Saturday’s general session “opens” the Convention weekend.
+Sunday’s general session includes Committee reports and votes, and once concluded, formally concludes Convention.
 While the format follows Robert’s Rules of Order, sessions can also be impassioned and enthusiastic.

 To get into General Session (“on the floor”), you must have one of the following credentials: